jderam/FREEd6/02_character_creation.md

 ## Skills
 Below are the various skills and the summaries of their respective uses.
-When you have one of these skills, you only need a 4+ on your check in order to succeed, whereas a character without the skill would need a 5+.
+When you have one of these skills, you only need a 4+ on related checks in order to succeed, whereas a character without the skill would need a 5+.
+Note that absence of a skill does not mean a character is unable to attempt to perform actions related to that skill.
+It only means they would not get the improved chance at success that haivng a skill grants.

 ##### (1-3)
 1. **Dungeoneering**: Navigate dungeons and caves, detect grades and slopes, identify subterranean creatures.